 Infants' experiences early in life literally influence the physical structures of the brain, opening the way for patterns of thought and behavior for the rest of a child's life.

 Sudden Infant Death Syndrome, or SIDS, is the leading cause of death in babies between the ages of 1 month and 1 year.

 Abusive Head Trauma: Shaken Baby Syndrome (SBS) is the group of signs and symptoms experienced by very young children who are shaken.
 In 25% of diagnosed SBS cases, the victim's injuries will prove fatal.
 SBS is completely preventable.

-This 1-hour course addresses each of these critical topics related to caring for the youngest and most vulnerable population of children, infants and toddlers.
-Caregivers will learn how to optimize development and minimize risk to the children in their care.
+This 1-hour training course addresses each of these critical topics related to caring for the youngest and most vulnerable population of children, infants and toddlers.
+Child care providers will learn how to optimize development and minimize risk to the children in their care.

 Return to Catalog